This article was updated on 8/17/2022.

 This article covers how to accept credit card payments and the methods you can use to get paid in person, online, and remotely.

 Every single transaction can make a difference to a small business, and missing out on credit card transactions can have a big impact on your total sales.
 Here are some reasons why you should accept credit card payments at your small business:

 Your sales will be higher.
 A 2016 study found the average value of a crash transaction was $22, compared to $112 for the average non-cash transaction.
 It’s not hard to see why: You might only have a limited amount of cash in your wallet, which your credit limit far exceeds.

 Your customers will feel good about shopping with you.
 When customers see the logos of the major credit cards you accept, they see your business as more trustworthy and legitimate.
-For better or worse, cash-only businesses are often regarded as sketchy.

 Accept EMV chip cards everywhere.

 How to take credit card payments

 Once you’ve decided to start accepting credit cards, you’ll need to have a few things in place.
 First, it’s important to understand the difference between a merchant account and a merchant services provider.

 A merchant account is opened directly with a bank or financial institution that allows you to accept payments by credit card.
 When a business accepts a credit card payment, the payment transactions and funds are held in the merchant account until the payment is verified and the funds are transferred to the business bank account.

 Alternatively, merchant service providers, like Square, manage the merchant account for you and handle the hardware, software, and financial services needed for a business to accept and process credit cards and debit cards and other contactless payments.